-If you'd like to keep up-to-date on the workshop, sign up for the newsletter below (even if you can't go), and you'll also be notified of any future workshops this way.
+If you'd like to keep up-to-date on the workshop (even if you can't go), sign up for the newsletter below.
+You'll also be notified of any future workshops this way.
 Being on the newsletter is a very good idea, as this is where new workshops will be announced first!

 About the instructors

 Through his deep knowledge of Southern Mexico, Eric Mindling has been able to create pioneering culture encounters through his tour designs for nearly two decades.
 He is also a published author and photographer.
-He is currently working on a two-book series of portraits examining traditional fashion and culture in Oaxaca titled Living Threads.
-But his favorite work is chewing the fat in back patios of some rural village or another, swapping tales and telling lies.
+His most recent book is called Oaxaca Stories in Cloth, a series of portraits examining traditional fashion and culture in Oaxaca, and he is currently working on a photo project focused on woman's rights in India.
+But his favorite work is chewing the fat in back patios of some rural village or another, swapping tales and telling fascinating lies.

 "PhotoJoseph" Linaschke is a photographic storyteller, educator, and the PhotoApps.Expert.
-He's been leading workshops, classrooms, theater presentations and online education for over two decades, including presenting for Apple, working with K-12 schools around the globe, authoring for Lynda.com, and more.
+He's been leading workshops, classrooms, theater presentations and online education for over two decades, including presenting for Apple, working with K-12 schools around the globe, authoring for Lynda.com, running the week-daily live YouTube photo show PhotoJoseph’s Photo Moment, and more.
 He operates a commercial photography studio in Ashland, Oregon and travels the world for his clients.
 For more about Joseph, visit Joseph.info.

-Check out Eric's just-release book, "Oaxaca Stories in Cloth"!
+Check out Eric's recently-release book, "Oaxaca Stories in Cloth"!